rust-lang/rfcs/text/0000-async.md

     ///
     /// # Panics
     ///
-    /// Once an async value has completed (returned `Ready` from `poll`), subsequent
+    /// Once a future has completed (returned `Ready` from `poll`), subsequent
     /// calls to `poll` may panic, block forever, or otherwise cause bad behavior.
-    /// The `Async` trait itself provides no guarantees about the behavior of
+    /// The `Future` trait itself provides no guarantees about the behavior of
-    /// `poll` after a future has completed. fn poll(self: Pin<Self>, cx: &mut task::Context) -> Poll<Self::Output>;
+    /// `poll` after a future has completed. fn poll(self: PinMut<Self>, cx: &mut task::Context) -> Poll<Self::Output>;
 }
 ```

 Most of the explanation here follows what we've already said about the task
 system.
-The one twist is the use of `Pin`, which makes it possible to keep data
+The one twist is the use of `PinMut`, which makes it possible to keep data
 borrowed across separate calls to `poll` (i.e., "borrowing over yield
 points").
 The mechanics of pinning are explained
 in [the RFC that introduced it](https://github.com/rust-lang/rfcs/pull/2349),